arimk/kontext/README.md

 # Kontext

-A PHP-based app to test Flux Kontext AI editing model, through Replicate
+A PHP-based app to test AI image editing models like Flux Kontext or Qwen Edit, through Replicate

 ## Features